 Lila Rose – Pro-life advocate and human rights activist.

 Lila Rose, president of the pro-life group Live Action, is on a mission to help transform people’s hearts and minds when it comes to abortion.
 Homeschooled through high school while attending a Christian school and junior college part-time, Rose was only 15 when she founded Live Action in 2003.
 After enrolling in UCLA, she started a pro-life student magazine, The Advocate, which is now distributed to over 300 high school and college campuses nationwide.
 Rose’s undercover campaigns at Planned Parenthood centers across the country have exposed staff breaking laws, covering up abuse, and giving out inaccurate medical information.
 Rose believes “anyone can change” – and indeed, faced with the facts about the abortion procedure, many people who were once pro-choice have become forces for change in the abortion industry.
+In fact, she wrote a book titled Fighting for Life: Becoming a Force for Change in a Wounded World.

 Bethany Hamilton – She brought new meaning to the phrase “unstoppable.”